Image of a therapist and client in a counseling session.

 919 people sought couples therapy help at Newark in the last year

-Discover how starting couples therapy can support your own journey toward a happier, more fulfilling life.
+Discover how starting therapy with a couples can support your own journey toward a happier, more fulfilling life.

 Meet with a provider as soon as this week